Friday Night Lights season 5: Fictional game results

 The final score was clearly 29–28 at the end of the episode "Expectations", but at the beginning of the episode "The Right Hand of the Father", the Cowboys game ball reads 22–21.

 The game was played toward the end of the episode "On the Outside Looking In", but no game footage was shown.
 The final score was printed on a game ball at Buddy's Bar & Grill at the beginning of the episode "The Right Hand of the Father".

 The game was never shown, but Buddy Garrity announced the score before putting the game ball up at Buddy's Bar & Grill.

 The final score was shown on the scoreboard, and game footage was shown in flashbacks.
 However, the reporter in "The March" claims that Arnett-Mead, not West Cambria was the only team to beat the East Dillion Lions that year.

 The final score was never mentioned.

+The final score was never mentioned.

 The final score was never mentioned, but the epilogue shows Vince and other team members with a championship ring, and the Lions were down by five points with only three seconds left.